A woman with glasses using her laptop with some worry.

 The rules for defining a Seasoned QM as a loan include:

-• It being secured by a first lien
+• Secured by a first lien

-• It not being a high-cost mortgage
+• Not a high-cost mortgage

-• It having a fixed interest rate
+• Having a fixed interest rate

 What Is Considered A ‘Qualified Mortgage’?